How Is Borrelia miyamotoi Diagnosed? Symptoms, Testing, and How It Differs from Lyme Disease

 Frequently Asked Questions

-Is Borrelia miyamotoi Lyme disease?
+Is Borrelia miyamotoi the same as Lyme disease?

 Clinical Takeaway